Week of 9-13 October

 Welcome to Year 4!

-We hope you have had lovely holidays and are now settling back into working hard in Year 4.
+We hope you have had lovely holidays and are now gearing up for working hard in Year 4.
 We are both very excited to be teaching you this term and we are ever so excited as we have a year full of fun things planned!

 Have you seen the Kids' Zone on this website?
 It is a fabulous online resource where students can play games and visit some interesing websites.
 Do take the time to explore it at home with your families!